MicrosoftLearning/mslearn-databricks/Instructions/Exercises/05-Azure-Databricks-Data-Factory.md

 5. Note the **runOutput** value, which is the *path* variable to which the notebook saved the data.

-## Delete Azure Databricks resources
+## Delete Azure resources

-Now you've finished exploring Azure Data Factory integration with Azure Databricks, you must delete the resources you've created to avoid unnecessary Azure costs and free up capacity in your subscription.
+If you've finished exploring Azure Data Factory integration with Azure Databricks, you can delete the resources you've created to avoid unnecessary Azure costs and free up capacity in your subscription.

-1. Close the Azure Databricks workspace and Azure Data Factory studio browser tabs and return to the Azure portal.
-2. On the Azure portal, on the **Home** page, select **Resource groups**.
-3. Select the **dp000-*xxxxxxx*** resource group containing your Azure Databricks and Azure Data Factory workspace (not the managed resource group).
-4. At the top of the **Overview** page for your resource group, select **Delete resource group**.
-5. Enter the resource group name to confirm you want to delete it, and select **Delete**.

-    After a few minutes, your resource group and the managed workspace resource group associated with it will be deleted.